Berat Vs Gjirokaster: Which Albanian UNESCO City Is Better Today

 Visit a picturesque village with many houses perched atop a stunning mountain in Albania.

-Gjirokaster, also known as “The Stone City,” is located approximately 230 kilometers from Tirana, the capital of Albania.
+Gjirokaster, also known as “The Stone City,” is approximately 230 kilometers from Tirana, Albania’s capital.
 It is perched on the eastern side of the Drinos River valley, offering panoramic views of the surrounding mountains and valleys.

 The beauty of Gjirokaster lies in the harmonious fusion of nature and historic architecture.
-The city is built entirely with local stone, creating a captivating and picturesque landscape.
+The historic core of the city is built primarily with local stone, creating a cohesive and distinctive architectural landscape.

-Gjirokaster is renowned for its well-preserved Ottoman-era architecture, earning it the prestigious status of a UNESCO World Heritage Site.
+Gjirokaster is renowned for its well-preserved Ottoman-era architecture, earning it UNESCO World Heritage Site status.
 This city stands as a testament to more than 2,000 years of history, with influences from Byzantine, Ottoman, and Albanian cultures.
 By exploring Gjirokaster’s streets, you can unravel the layers of its rich past, admiring its iconic stone houses, mosques, bazaars, and the imposing Gjirokaster Castle.

 Gjirokaster Albania - UNESCO Gjirokaster Castle Clocktower